gustavocadev/sanity-template-qwik-clean/README.md

 Your Qwik app should now be running on [http://localhost:5173/](http://localhost:5173/) and Studio on [http://localhost:3333/](http://localhost:3333/).

 _Feel free to move each of the folders to their own location and check them into version control._

+### Add content

+1. Visit the Studio and create and publish a new `Post` document
+2. Visit the App and refresh the page to see your content rendered on the page

+The schema for the `Post` document is defined in the `/studio/schemas` folder.
+You can add more documents and schemas to the Studio to suit your needs.

 ## Deployments